meganz/mpenc_doc/source/topics.rst

 a very bad user experience that may push them towards less secure applications.

-Generally in a distributed system, events may happen concurrently, so ideally a partial order (directed acyclic graph) rather than a total order (line) should be used to represent the ordering of events.
+Generally in a distributed system, events may happen concurrently, so ideally a causal order (directed acyclic graph) rather than a total order (line) should be used to represent the ordering of events.
 We do this for messages, so this component of our system may be re-used in asynchronous systems, without major redesign.

-However, group key agreements (which is how we implement membership changes) have traditionally not been developed with this consideration in mind.
-The main problem that needs to be solved here, would be to define a method to merge the results of two concurrent operations, or even the operations themselves.
-We have not tried to do this, as it seems complicated and highly dependent on the GKA used.
-Instead, we have developed a system to enforce and verify that these operations happen in a consistent total order, that has zero bandwidth cost and generalises to *any* GKA (that satisfies certain constraints).
+However, group key agreements (which is how we implement membership changes) historically have not been developed with this consideration in mind.
+An ideal solution would define how to merge the results of two concurrent operations, or even how to merge the operations themselves.
+But we could not find literature that even mentions this problem, and we are unsure how to begin to approach it.

-TODO: add something about group transport channels
+Based on our limited knowledge in this area, it seems reasonable at least that any solution would be highly specific to the GKA used, limiting our future options for replacing cryptographic components.

+For now, we give up causal ordering for membership operations, and instead enforce a linear ordering for them.
+To make this easier, we restrict ourselves to a group transport channel, that takes responsibility for the delivery of channel events (messages and membership changes), reliably and in a consistent order.
+We do not *assume* this; we detect any deviation from it and notify the user, but our system is efficient if the transport is honest.

-Beyond this, there are several more non-security distributed systems issues, that relate to the integration of cryptographic logic in the context of a group transport channel (commonly implemented by insecure group messaging systems), that we must figure out graceful low-failure-rate solutions for:
+Beyond this, there are several more non-security distributed systems issues, that relate to the integration of cryptographic logic in the context of a group transport channel.
+These situations all have the potential to mess up the state of a naive implementation:

+- Two members start different operations concurrently (as mentioned above);
+- Two members try to complete an operation concurrently, in different ways;
+  e.g. "send the final packet" vs "send a request to abort";
-- When a user enters the channel during a GKA, what should they do?
+- A user enters the channel during an operation;
-- When a user leaves the channel during a GKA, what do others do?
+- A user leaves the channel during an operation;
-- A member might start a GKA and send the first packet to the other channel members M, but when others receive it perhaps the channel membership is now different from M, or there was another operation that jumped in "before" it.
+- A member starts an operation and sends the first packet to the other channel members M, but when others receive it the membership has changed to M', or there was another operation that jumped in before it;
-  How should we detect and resolve this?
-- What happens if different GKA packets (initial or final), are decodeable by different members?
-Some of them may not yet be part of the cryptographic session.
-If we're not careful, they will think different things about the state of the session, or of others' sessions.
+- Different operation packets (initial or final) are decodeable by different members, some of which are not part of the cryptographic session.
+If we're not careful, they will think different things about the state of the session, or of others' sessions;
-- What if some of the above things happen at the same time?
+- Any of the above things could happen at the same time.

-Individual solutions to each of these are fairly straightforward, but making sure that these interact with each other in a sane way is not so.
+We must design graceful low-failure-rate solutions for all of them.
+Individual solutions to each of these are fairly straightforward, but making sure that these interact with each other in a sane way is more complex.
 Then, there is the task of describing the intended behaviour *precisely*.
 Only when we have a precise idea on what is *supposed* to happen, can we construct a concrete system that isn't fragile, i.e. require mountains of patches for corner cases ignored during the initial hasty naive implementations.

 User experience
 ===============

+TODO: write this section

-Reference msg-notes
+Reference msg-notes.

 Link to corner cases. (maybe move to "Background" chapter)